 How to do towed foil?

-The practice of foiling is expanding to new horizons.
+The practice of foiling is expanding towards new horizons.
 Today, it is possible to get in the water regardless of wind or sea conditions.
 The towed foil is totally in line with this dynamic, it is a way to enjoy our passion in not very windy conditions.

 The towed foil can also, in a performance dynamic, allow access to the tow-in, giving you access to wave surfing that would be impossible to catch with a paddle.
 Therefore Learn to tow the foil is an entry point to many new activities.
 Finally, when we talk about towed foils, we have to talk about Wake foil.
 It’s a fast-growing discipline and you don’t need to have a big boat.
 A simple RIB with 25 hp may suffice.